roblevay/T2764/Lab6Backup.md

    - Backup size
    - Device used (e.g., file path)
    - Status of each backup

-> 🔍 You can export this report to Excel or PDF using the toolbar in the report viewer.
+7. Right-click the report and select Export.
+You can export this report to Excel, Word or PDF using this method.

 ---